kalaolani/cassandra22x-ansible-backup-restore/README.md

+# cassandra22x-ansible-backup-restore
-cassandra22x-ansible-backup-restore README
+## README

+### What the heck is this and what is it about?
 This ansible backup / restore solution was developed with the following specifics.
 How to see these specifics includes a newbie how to that I wished existed for me when I was a 100% Linux world newbie... tip of the hat to the newbies who are trying to survive after losing the ease of a Microsoft world.

 Don't feel like a =:-).
 You know what this means if you are an old MS employee from a long time ago... in a galaxy not so far away.
 Double Space ate my drive... oh no... should've used Stacker. ¯\_(ツ)_/¯ yeah...
 I'm that old.

 To avoid all of this hassle...
 Do give Datastax, a commercial dirivative of Cassandra, a try.
 It seems to support backup/restore out of the box.

-****** Environment ******
-Quick notes about git repo...
+### Quick notes about git repo...
-    * The git repo is organized by the ansible host file system under ansible ... ansible/etc/ansible ... where ansible is the host and /etc/ansible is the target path on the ansible host.
+- The git repo is organized by the ansible host file system under ansible ... ansible/etc/ansible ... where ansible is the host and /etc/ansible is the target path on the ansible host.
-    * The git repo is organized by the cassandra noe file system under cassandra ... cassandra/ ... where / is the root of the cassandra node and the cassandra config and data directories are the default /etc/cassandra/conf and /var/lib/cassandra/data.
+- The git repo is organized by the cassandra noe file system under cassandra ... cassandra/ ... where / is the root of the cassandra node and the cassandra config and data directories are the default /etc/cassandra/conf and /var/lib/cassandra/data.

-****** Environment ******
+## Environment

-** Software Versions **
+### Software Versions
 https://www.centos.org/
 Linux - CentOS Linux release 7.5.1804 (Core) w/ minimal, dev tools, compatibility
     * Newbie How To? cat /etc/centos-release